Mobil durchs Münsterland | Cycling | Bus and train | Car traffic

 Did you know that...?

-• Münster not only has a car wash for bicycles, but also a traffic light running board for cyclists?
+• Münster not only has a car wash for bicycles, but also a traffic light footboard for cyclists?

-• not only the city of Münster can score with a modern bike station , but also the city of Gronau?
-There, the mobile station has lockable bicycle boxes, charging stations for pedelec riders and park-ride parking spaces.
+• not only the city of Münster can score points with a modern bike station , but also the city of Gronau?
+The mobile station there has lockable bike boxes, charging stations for pedelec riders and park-ride car parks.

-• there is an emission-free scooter sharing system in Münster thanks to trettys ?
+• there is an emission-free scooter sharing system in Münster thanks to the trettys ?

-• we have a cross-border citizens' bus in Ahaus-Alstätte that goes as far as Haaksbergen in the Netherlands?
+• we have a cross-border citizen bus in Ahaus-Alstätte that travels as far as Haaksbergen in the Netherlands?

-• the motorway connections in Münsterland are so good that we are home to the "Logistics Location of the Year in NRW"?
-That's Rheine in the district of Steinfurt.
-Because the city is connected to the A30 with two junctions; at the nearby Schüttorf junction in the west the A30 meets the A31, and in the east the A30 is connected to the A1 via the Lotte/Osnabrück junction.
+• the motorway connections in Münsterland are so good that we are home to the "Logistics location of the year in NRW"?
+That is Rheine in the district of Steinfurt.
+The city is connected to the A30 motorway with two junctions; the A30 meets the A31 at the nearby Schüttorf junction in the west and the A30 is connected to the A1 via the Lotte/Osnabrück junction in the east.

-• the Münsterland region has an experimental space for mobility in rural areas with the kommit Bürgerlabor Mobiles Münsterland project in the Coesfeld district?
+• there is an experimental space for mobility in rural areas in Münsterland with the kommit Bürgerlabor Mobiles Münsterland project in the district of Coesfeld?
 The aim is to encourage people to switch from car to local transport.

-• the LOOP project in Münster provides local transport on demand and other Münsterland municipalities such as Senden and Gronau are also developing similar concepts?
+• the LOOP project in Münster offers on-demand local transport and other Münsterland municipalities such as Senden and Gronau are also developing similar concepts?

-• the MünsterlandExpress X90 serves the Olfen-Lüdinghausen-Senden-Münster axis as an express bus and is faster than regular express bus lines thanks to fewer stops and an optimal route?
+• the MünsterlandExpress X90 serves the Olfen-Lüdinghausen-Senden-Münster axis as an express bus and is faster than regular express bus routes thanks to fewer stops and an optimised route?

 Cycle routes

-In order to continue to be mobile in Münsterland as quickly as possible in the future, but in a climate-friendly way, there are various projects.
-On the one hand, various cycle routes are being built in the region to create fast and safe cycle connections between cities and communities.
-In Münster, for example, 13 routes will lead in a star shape from the city centre to the surrounding area, with the Promenade serving as a distribution ring.
-The district of Warendorf wants to follow this up and connect other towns in the district with cycle routes.
+There are various projects to ensure that people can continue to get around the Münsterland region as quickly as possible in the future while protecting the climate.
+On the one hand, various cycle routes are being developed in the region to create fast and safe cycle path connections between cities and municipalities.
+In Münster, for example, 13 routes are to run in a star shape from Münster city centre to the surrounding area in future, with the Promenade serving as a distribution ring.
+The district of Warendorf wants to build on this and connect other places in the district with fast cycle routes.

-In the district of Steinfurt, 62 kilometres of such fast and safe connections are currently being built under the project name "Triangle".
-And the districts of Coesfeld and Borken are planning the Westmünsterland cycle path, which will run from Isselburg on the Dutch border to Coesfeld in the middle of the western Münsterland.
+In the district of Steinfurt, such fast and safe connections are currently being created over a total of 62 kilometres under the project name "Triangle".
+And the districts of Coesfeld and Borken are planning the Westmünsterland fast cycle route, which will run from Isselburg on the Dutch border to Coesfeld in the centre of western Münsterland.

 Sharing models

-You only need a car now and then or just want to book a bike spontaneously for the weekend?
-That is also possible in Münsterland.
-There are already car-sharing services such as those offered by Stadtteilauto, SHARE NOW, teilautos or stattVerbrenner.
-But you can also easily rent a bicycle in Münsterland with the Rent your MünsterlandRad offer.
+You only need a car from time to time or just want to spontaneously book a bike at the weekend?
+This is also possible in Münsterland.
+There are already car-sharing offers such as those from Stadtteilauto, SHARE NOW or stattVerbrenner.
+But you can also easily hire a bike in Münsterland with the Rent your MünsterlandRad service.
 And the sharing offer in Münsterland is constantly being expanded, with new providers being added all the time.

 On-demand services, mobility stations, intelligent traffic control

 Local transport on demand?
-This is already possible in Münster with the LOOP service, and there are also concrete plans for 2021 in Gronau and Senden.
-In the future, on-demand services are to be created throughout the region that can encourage people to switch from their cars to local transport.
+This is already possible in Münster with the LOOP service, and there are also concrete plans in Gronau and Senden for 2021.
+In the future, on-demand services are to be created throughout the region to encourage people to switch from car to public transport.

-In addition, mobility stations are to be created at various locations in the region: There you will be able to use different means of transport, access offers such as car-sharing or e-bike rental, stock up on everyday necessities and book and pay for them easily with an app.
+Mobility stations are also to be created at various locations in the region: There you should be able to use different modes of transport, access offers such as car-sharing or e-bike hire, stock up on everyday necessities and book and pay for them easily using an app.

-The joint project kommit Bürgerlabor Mobiles Münsterland, among others, is working intensively to provide Münsterland with user-friendly, multimodal mobility beyond motorised individual transport in the future.
+Among others, the kommit Bürgerlabor Mobiles Münsterland joint project is working intensively on providing the Münsterland region with user-friendly, multimodal mobility beyond motorised private transport in the future.

 Questions?
 Your contact person